Housingkind

 A digital visualization platform that helps communities understand how missing middle housing can fit into their neighborhoods.

-Challenge: Many communities value affordability, walkability, and lively neighborhoods, but still resist the housing types designed to support those outcomes.
-Developers proposing Missing Middle housing often encounter opposition and need clearer ways to communicate the value of these developments.
+Challenge: Many communities support affordability and walkability but resist the housing needed to achieve them.
+Developers need better ways to communicate the value of Missing Middle housing.

 Solution: Housingkind is a digital visualization platform designed to help communities visualize how missing middle and mixed-use housing could integrate into their real neighborhoods.